-The mission of the National Offshore Wind Innovation Center is to increase fundamental scientific, engineering and economic knowledge and innovation, as a Maryland-based Research Center of Excellence, to lower the cost of commercializing offshore wind in Maryland and enable a successful offshore wind industry in the United States.
+The mission of the Offshore Wind Innovation Center is to increase fundamental scientific, engineering and economic knowledge and innovation, as a Maryland-based Research Center of Excellence, to lower the cost of commercializing offshore wind in Maryland and enable a successful offshore wind industry in the United States.

-NOW-I-C sponsors an annual international workshop on life-cycle costing of offshore wind turbines and farms.
+The center sponsors an annual international workshop on life-cycle costing of offshore wind turbines and farms.
 The workshop brings together experts on forecasting life-cycle costs of turbines, wind farms, and their associated infrastructure.

 This colloquium intends to bring together wind-farm researchers from different disciplines to present their work on design, operation, and control of large wind farms.
 This may include studies on wake interaction, turbulence, wind-farm boundary-layer interaction, as well as control and integration in the electricity grid, market behavior, etc.